Pack your bags, these places to visit in Georgia are calling

 Yes!
 Most Georgian festivals are open to visitors, and locals love sharing their traditions.
 Expect generous feasts, music, and community spirit.

-Tickets are usually required only for larger events like Tbilisi Jazz Festival or Art-Gene Festival.
+Tickets are usually required only for larger events like the Tbilisi Jazz Festival or Art-Gene Festival.
 Seasonal or village celebrations are often free or based on small donations.

 Autumn (September–October) is ideal.
 It’s the season of Rtveli (grape harvest in Georgia) and also Tbilisoba, a vibrant city festival that blends modern energy with rustic traditions.